This double chocolate banana bread is super soft and bursting with banana and chocolate flavor. The perfect recipe to use up ripe bananas!

 - 1 teaspoon vanilla extract

-- Once the bread is cooked, allow to cool in the pan for at least 10 minutes and then remove the bread and place on a cooling rack.
+- Let cool in the pan at least 10 minutes before removing and placing on a cooling rack to cool completely.

 - Slice and enjoy with a cold glass of milk!

-Another fun variation for my chocolate peanut butter fans out there is to drizzle a peanut butter glaze over the top.
-Simply melt 1/4 cup peanut butter in the microwave for 20-30 seconds and then drizzle over the top.
+- Melt 1/4 cup peanut butter in the microwave for 20-30 seconds and then drizzle over the top.
 If you want even more peanut butter flavor, substitute half the chocolate chips for peanut butter chips in the batter.
-Yum!

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.